yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-android/en.md

 ## Package your project into apk

-You can use Cocos2d-JS built-in tool - _Cocos Console_ to package your project into an apk file, Run the following command in terminal or commandline under your project folder:
+You can use Cocos2d-JS built-in tool - _Cocos Console_ to package your project into an apk file, Run the following command in terminal or command line under your project folder:

 ```
 cocos compile -p android